Knuckles-Team/servicenow-api/README.md

 This repository is actively maintained - Contributions are welcome!

-AI Skill Ready - Assimilate the following package into your agent and it can begin using this automation!
+AI Skill Ready (**PEP8** Documented) - Assimilate the following package into your agent and begin using it!

 #### API Calls:
 - Table